craigtonlian/complainus-frontend/README.md

 rails s
 ```

-4. We have to create, migrate the database by entering this command:
+4. We have to create and migrate the database by entering this command:

 ```bash
 rake db:create db:migrate